CSCfi/csc-user-guide/docs/data/sensitive-data/tutorials/sd-pythonlibs.md

-## 1. Building an installation file out side SD Deesktop
+## 1. Building an installation file for SD Desktop

 The first thing to do is to build a pip installation pakage file for the library you want to use.
-This you can do out sede of SD Desktop, in a machine that has intrnet access and Python and  _pip_ commans installed (if possible use Python version that matches well the Pythonm version in SD Dektop).
+This you must do outside of SD Desktop, in a machine that has intrnet access and  _python_ and _pip_ commands installed (if possible use Python version that matches well with the Pythonm version in SD Dektop).

 In this machine create a new directory, use _pip download_ to download the intallataion files and then package this directory for transportation.
-In the case of user _asund_ in a Linux or Mac, _SciKit-Optimize_ could be packaged with commands:
+In the case of user _asund_ in a Linux or Mac, _SciKit-Optimize_ library could be packaged with commands:

 ```text